 The pressure put on today’s customers is steadily increasing due to the constant technological development, the digitization of things, the search for alternative resources.
 In particular, this tension is enormously high when buying a car.
-You want to comply with environmental laws and cut down on emissions, you want to be able to fit your whole family and not be constrained by size, and you want to save on fuel and maintenance at the same time.
+You want to comply with environmental laws and cut down on emissions.
+You want to be able to transport your whole family and not be constrained by size.
+At the same time, you want to save on fuel and maintenance at the same time.
 And that’s not even the whole list.

 But most importantly – you have to stay on budget.
 A long time ago, the only major dilemma when buying a car was whether to pay for a brand new car or buy a used one from someone you know.
 This is not the case anymore.
 You need to think about the engine, the mileage, the fuel, the interior, and so many more characteristics.
 Simply the thought about the purchase can drive you crazy!
 The global automotive production is set to exceed 100 million vehicles (passenger cars and commercial vehicles) by 2017.
 So, how can you even choose between all the makes and models?